brodmc/brodmc.github.io/_posts/2025-8-8-is-uni-worth-it.md

 The key thing about all of the above is that if I did not go to university, there's no way that I would have been exposed to those skills and find ways to apply them broadly in my career.
 This is because in my own self-education, I would have been more focused on *only* the skills I required for a specific job, rather than being exposed to skills and methods outside of my comfort and knowledge zone.

 Essentially, university education exposes you to things you never thought you would need to know.

+This opens you up to more possibilities because you have a broader skill set.

+This is also the main reason why I've worked in many different IT jobs.

 food for thought.